josephborg07/ra_doc_challenge/step_2/README.md

 2. `terraform init`
 3. `terraform plan` - ensure all config is what's expected
 4. `terraform apply`
-5. point ra.doc-challenge.com to the same IPs used by the ALB's public DNS endpoint.
+5. Point ra.doc-challenge.com to the same IPs used by the ALB's public DNS endpoint.

+**NOTE:** The application will not work without the final step as the LB is expecting the ra.doc-challenge.com in the request's host header

 ### Long version